booklore-app/booklore-docs/docs/email-setup.md

 Booklore allows you to send books directly via email using various email providers.
 This guide will walk you through setting up Gmail as your email provider, enabling you to use the "Quick Book Send" feature from any book card.

 :::info[What's New in v2]
 Users with email permission can now set up their own personal email providers and recipients without interfering with other users' configurations.
 Each user manages their own email settings independently.
+Additionally, administrators can optionally share email providers with all users, making it easy to provide centralized email configurations while still allowing users to create their own private providers.
 :::

 ---